cmfunderburk/vmt-dev/docs/BIGGEST_PICTURE/vision_and_architecture.md

 **The platform succeeds if it enables answering:**
 - ✓ When do bilateral prices converge to uniform exchange ratios?
 - ✓ What institutional features promote/prevent convergence?
+- ✓ How does information aggregation affect decentralized price discovery?
+- ✓ Under what conditions does money emerge endogenously from trading patterns?
-- ✓ How do spatial frictions affect market efficiency?
+- ✓ How do spatial frictions and market thickness affect coordination?
-- ✓ When does decentralized exchange approximate Walrasian equilibrium?

 **Publication Potential:**
 - Comparative institutional analysis papers